plumsily/frontend-framework-quotes-project/README.md

-# react-quotes-project
+# frontend-framework-quotes-project
- Front end development project to create a random quote machine using React Redux
+ Front end framework project to create a random quote machine using Bootstrap and jQuery!